 The course will include guest lecturers from across Canada and around the world along with visits to social prescribing programs focused on urban health in the Toronto area.
 This course will be in-person only.

-This course is offered in collaboration with John H. Daniels Faculty of Architecture and Design and is taught by Professor Michael Piper.
+This course is offered in collaboration with John H. Daniels Faculty of Architecture, Landscape and Design and is taught by Professor Michael Piper.